22 Free Road Trip Games for Couples

 The goal is to learn more about your partner and get them talking about themselves by asking questions like “What’s your favorite movie?” or “If you could eat whatever you wanted for the rest of your life, what would it be?”

-If you want to make it more interesting, try asking only yes or no questions.
+To make it more interesting, try asking only yes or no questions.

 Asking a question with two parts will usually result in an answer that’s not what you expected.